Kenny-Jolley/LAMMPS_UTILITIES/carbon/graphite/simulation_input_output/geometry_optimise/airebo/README.md

 Replace `lmp` with the name of your executable for lammps.
 The simulation should also work fine in parallel.
 `mpirun -n 4 lmp < lammps_airebo_minimize.IN > output.txt`

-The simulation here is a simple geometry optimisation using the conjugate gradient method.
+The simulation here is a simple geometry optimisation using the conjugate gradient `'cg'` method.
+Only the conjugate gradient `'cg'` and steepest descent `'sd'` methods will work when the  `fix box/relax` command is used to vary the size of the simulation cell.

 The initial structure is a periodic graphite cell consisting of  3x5x2 Unit cells, with ab stacking.
 The initial lattice `a` parameter is 2.4175 and initial `c` parameter is 3.358.